GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 <img src="chosen_idea_1.jpg">
 How the initial state of the app is when you first open it
 <img src="chosen_idea_3.jpg">
+How the app should function when the user types something in the ``Your Library`` searchbar, coming from the previous mockup.

 At the left, the search results in ``Your Library`` display anything inside of ``Your Library`` with that same name, same for the playlist at the right (This was meant to be a __zoomed in__ mockup of the app, don't panick)

 **The playlist pops out of the ``Your Library`` panel, and should __seem__ connected to it**